PGBSNH19/molnapplikationer/project_cloud_spaceport.md

 **Documentation**

-There is two kinds of documentation which you need to provide; one is your blog posts and the other describes your solution.

 The description of the solution consist of both planning notes, thoughts behind your solution and description the inner working of the solution.
 All of this should be stored within a git repo.
 If you use other services provide a link, and some screenshots of the content.

 If you are using any kind of external sources (both code and knowledge) make sure to mention this in the documentation.